danisaleem/RDLC_Report_to_PDF_in_csharp/README.md

 # RDLC_Report_to_PDF_in_csharp
-a method which takes asp net ReportViewer control and generates its pdf file
+a simple method in c# .Net which takes asp net ReportViewer control and generates its pdf file